CE Certificate in Figure Studies

 (1) 1.0 credit CE course = 1 Master Class or 28-hours of CE workshops (excluding lunch breaks)

 One of the following self-directed study options required, with the purpose of producing self-motivated work that promotes the student’s figure-based goals.
 Major components of this program requirement are independent studio work and critical review.
 Prices vary according to contact hours and program amenities.

 - The Summer Studio/Critique Program

-This six-week, 4.0 credit program confers a private, interior studio and weekly individual critiques from a stellar ensemble of nationally and internationally known artists, including members of PAFA’s acclaimed faculty.
-While students work with critics during the program to shape their progress, it is recommended that students taking advantage of this option first contact their faculty advisor and CE Director for suitability and projected studio goals.
+This six-week, 4.0-credit program confers a private PAFA studio and weekly individual critiques from a stellar ensemble of nationally and internationally known artists, including members of PAFA’s acclaimed faculty.
+While students work with critics during the program to shape their progress, students fulfilling their independent study requirement with this program must first contact their faculty advisor and CE Director for suitability and to draft projected studio goals.

-Independent study courses may involve one or a combination of disciplines and focus on anatomical or expressive applications of the figure.
-They may involve participation in a CE course for work from a model or use of facilities.
-Independent study proposals must be drafted in conjunction with, and approved by, the student’s faculty advisor.
+Independent study courses may involve participation in a CE course for work from a model or use of facilities.
+Independent study proposals must be drafted in conjunction with the student’s faculty advisor and approved by the CE office.
 Proposals must be submitted in writing in advance, no later than two weeks prior to the first day of the CE semester.
 Independent study course tuition is commensurate with a 1.0-credit, 36-contact-hour CE course.
 Independent study courses must be comprised of the following:

 - 3 critiques with faculty adviser